Bethe-ansatz study of the Bose-Fermi mixture: Introduction

 In this paper we study the latter Bose-Fermi mixture.
-Despite the exact solution had been known for a long time \cite{lai_yang_exact,lai_thermodynamics_1974}, the properties of this system remained largely unexplored till the interest was revived in Ref.~\cite{imambekov_exactly_2006}.
+Although the exact solution has been known for a long time \cite{lai_yang_exact,lai_thermodynamics_1974}, the properties of this system remained largely unexplored till the interest was revived in Ref.~\cite{imambekov_exactly_2006}.
 Since then various properties of the model have been studied using the Bethe ansatz such as the ground-state energy \cite{imambekov_exactly_2006,imambekov_applications_2006, batchelor_2005}, the correlation functions \cite{imambekov_applications_2006,palacios_2005,patu_universal_2017}, and the thermodynamics \cite{guan_2012,patu_momentum_2019}.
 The excitation velocities were also studied in the limiting cases of weak and strong interactions \cite{batchelor_2005}.
 One of our goals here is to understand the excitation velocities from a more general point of view and connect them with some thermodynamic quantities.
 In the case of one-component Galilean-invariant liquids, this is achieved by Eq.~(\ref{eq:v2mu(n)}), which connects the velocity and the compressibility.
 In the present case it is not obvious how to connect the compressibility matrix and the two velocities.
 Unlike the one-component liquid case, we find that the knowledge of the density dependence of the chemical potentials of the two constituent particle species is not sufficient in order to determine the excitation velocities.
 The necessary additional information can be obtained from the Drude weight matrix.
 It measures the response of the system to the twisted boundary conditions.
 In the one-component case, the Drude weight is proportional to the particle density \cite{sutherland_adiabatic_1990}.
 It can thus be understood as present in Eq.~(\ref{eq:v2mu(n)}), although it was not explicitly stated.
 We find that the squares of the excitation velocities are the eigenvalues of the matrix that equals the product of the compressibility and the Drude weight matrices.
-This result is consistent with the simple case expressed by Eq.~(\ref{eq:v2mu(n)}) \footnote{Here we loosely call $\partial \mu/\partial n$ the compressibility, similar as in Ref.~\cite{imambekov_exactly_2006}, while in reality, it is proportional to the inverse compressibility.
+This result is consistent with the simple case expressed by Eq.~(\ref{eq:v2mu(n)}) \footnote{We loosely call $\partial \mu/\partial n$ the compressibility, similar as in Ref.~\cite{imambekov_exactly_2006}, while in reality, $\partial \mu/\partial n$ is proportional to the inverse compressibility.
 We keep the same logic for the compressibility matrix.}.
+In addition, we derive microscopically exact results for the matrix elements of the compressibility and the Drude weight matrices.
+We note that the Drude weights were earlier studied in other integrable models, see for example Refs.~\cite{shastry_twisted_1990,sutherland_adiabatic_1990,fujimoto_exact_1998,zotos_finite_1999,benz_finite_2005,sirker_diffusion_2009,doyon_drude_2017,luo_quantum_2025,gohmann_ballistic_2025}, but not in the Bose-Fermi mixture.